arturasmckwcz/tpp-front/README.md

 ## How to run:

-The first of all you need to clone this repo cd to it and `yarn start`.
+The first of all you need to clone this repo.
 And before starting it please make sure the backend is up'n'running.
 For this you may either
 1. Run already dockerized image:
 ```